abdullah-hafidz/abdullah-hafidz/README.md

 # Hi, I'm Hafidz! 👋

-> **After 10+ years in IT, I’m diving into cybersecurity.
+> **After 10 years in IT, now diving into cybersecurity to build on that foundation.
 This is my personal space to learn, explore, and inevitably break things.**

 I’ve spent the last decade helping companies manage technology and transition to the cloud.
 This is where I test new ideas, document what I learn, and figure out how things actually work under the hood.